 The ability to quantitate relative differences in abundance of many cellular proteins reveals the power of QuaNCAT and should be applicable to shorter and longer kinetics.
 However, long-term methionine starvation affects cellular methylation of proteins and nucleic acids and prolonged AHA pulses could be sensed by the cellular machinery as some proteins may be affected by AHA incorporation.
 We did not notice stress in T cells when pulsed for up to 4 h with AHA, but longer pulses certainly require one to carefully evaluate potential toxicity effects.
 Application of QuaNCAT for relatively short times after cellular perturbations should enable quantitative monitoring of the most dynamic pool of the proteome, which is likely to be the one of most biological interest.
 Moreover, 2-4 h of AHA/SILAC pulse-labelling applied several hours after cell stimulation would also allow one to monitor proteomic changes at late stimulation time points and avoid adverse effects due to lengthy methionine starvation.

-QuaNCAT is a much sought-after complement to the analysis of transcriptome dynamics..
+A recent work has reported the combination of SILAC and BONCAT to quantitavely analyse the cellular secretome.16 The method presented here allowed wider analysis of protein changes in the entire cellular proteome and provides a much sought-after complement to the analysis of transcriptome dynamics.
 Its combination with targeted MS-based quantitation could help to assess absolute changes in protein expression with further accuracy and sensitivity.

 Methods